 + Better feedback about unsaved or changed tune information as you move through the app.

 + The addition of the 1982 Ford #6 Zakspeed Roush Mustang IMSA GT and 1997 Honda Civic Type-R Forza Edition.

 + And for our more experienced tuners, you now have the ability to adjust ride stiffness and roll stiffness separately.

 v1.0.4 - A few small changes under the hood, and improved drag racing formulas.

 v1.0.1 - Adds support for new 2018 Honda Civic Type R. Fixes issue for users on iOS9.
 Improves gear tuning interface.

-As always, if you have any questions or suggestions please send an email from the app’s main menu.
+As always, if you have any questions or suggestions please reach out.